KSP-KOS/KOS/doc/source/commands/list.rst

         LIST FILES.

 2. ``LIST ListKeyword.``
-    This variant prints items to the termianl sceen.
+    This variant prints items to the terminal screen.
 Depending on the *ListKeyword* used (see below), different values are printed.

 3. ``LIST ListKeyword IN YourVariable.``
     This variant takes the items that would otherwise have been printed to the terminal screen, and instead makes a :struct:`List` of them in ``YourVariable``, that you can then iterate over with a :ref:`FOR loop <for>` if you like.